HoangGuruu/ci-cd-aws/README.md

 # Solution for Part B
 ## 1. Question of fundamentals
+1. What is AWS?
+Answer: AWS stands for Amazon Web Services.
+It's a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.

+2. What are AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline?
+Answer:

+- AWS CodeCommit is a fully managed source control service that hosts secure Git-based repositories.
+- AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+- AWS CodeDeploy automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and on-premises servers.
+- AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+3. What is a CI/CD Pipeline, and how does it work with the tools mentioned above?
+Answer:
+- CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It's a software development practice where code changes are automatically built, tested, and prepared for a release to production.
+With the AWS tools:

+- Changes are first stored in AWS CodeCommit.
+- They are then automatically built and tested with AWS CodeBuild.
+- AWS CodeDeploy takes these changes and deploys them to specified environments.
+- AWS CodePipeline orchestrates the entire process from commit to deploy, integrating all the mentioned services into a streamlined pipeline.
+4. Why is a CI/CD Pipeline necessary?
+Answer: A CI/CD Pipeline is essential because it automates the software delivery process.
+This automation ensures faster, consistent, and reliable deliveries, reduces manual errors, provides quicker feedback loops, and enables more frequent releases of quality software.
+5. Describe the software project you participated in (CI/CD Pipeline with AWS project).
+Answer: I was involved in a project where we implemented a CI/CD Pipeline using AWS services.
+The goal was to automate the software delivery process, ensuring faster and more reliable releases.
+We utilized AWS CodeCommit for source code control, AWS CodeBuild for automated builds and testing, AWS CodeDeploy for deploying to various environments, and AWS CodePipeline to orchestrate the entire process seamlessly.

+6. Describe a situation where you had to implement it in real-life.
+Answer: In a previous role, our team was managing a rapidly growing web application.
+With frequent releases, manual deployments became error-prone and time-consuming.
+We needed a more consistent and efficient process.
+Implementing the CI/CD pipeline using AWS tools allowed us to ensure every code change went through standardized tests and deployments, reducing errors and speeding up our release cycle.
+This real-life implementation was pivotal in maintaining the application's quality and reliability while adapting to the increasing demand.

+## Note : You can use it to refer.Let adjust for you
 --------------------------------------------------------------
 ## 2. Project Step by Step
 `In this project you can find any simple web to add for this solution.
 I added for you 2 web project`